Analysis | The E-word is poised for a Capitol Hill comeback

 The Senate officially calls them “congressionally directed spending” requests, while the House dubbed them “community project funding,” in its attempt to avoid using the E-word.
 As earmarks proliferated 20 years ago, K Street turned securing them into a cottage industry.
 Lobbying firms plucked away the top staff who handled earmarks for a specific lawmaker, turning them into lobbyists whose focus was getting clients, often from their former boss’s district, to create more and more earmarks.

-The Justice Department won corruption convictions against more than a dozen lobbyists, a few federal agency workers and several lawmakers went to federal prison.
+The Justice Department won corruption convictions against more than a dozen lobbyists and a few federal agency workers, and several lawmakers went to federal prison.
 By 2011, when Republicans took control of the House, then-Speaker John A. Boehner (R-Ohio) banished the practice.

 As in any good political deed, the punishment quickly became evident: With no actual direct connection to those appropriations bills, lawmakers lost interest in funding the government.
 Instead, the minority party even held those bills hostage as a way to try to win other policy disputes, leading to a string of government shutdowns last decade.